mpampuch/nextflow-notes/README.md

 ## nf-test

+The nf-test framework is designed to test the **behavior and outputs** of processes rather than their internal implementation details like script content.
+This is actually a good testing practice - you should test what the process produces, not how it produces it.

+If you absolutely need to verify script content, you would need to examine the Nextflow work directory directly, but this is not the intended use case for nf-test.

 ### The Two Default nf-test Files

 When you run `nf-test init` in a Nextflow pipeline project, it automatically generates **two basic test files**: